 Stream 2 measures straddle the boundary between validity for measurement of emotional intelligence and social skills/personality.
-Also represented in the figure are IQ, self-report measures of social self-efficacy (e.g., Goleman, 1998; Lowe & Cautela, 1978), and self-report personality measures (e.g., "Big Five", McCrae & Costa, 1987), which lie, respectively, in the "zone of validity for measurement of intellectual intelligence" and in the "zone of validity for measurement of intellectual intelligence" and in the "zone of validity for measurement of social skills/personality".
+Also represented in the figure are IQ, self-report measures of social self-efficacy (e.g., Goleman, 1998; Lowe & Cautela, 1978), and self-report personality measures (e.g., "Big Five", McCrae & Costa, 1987), which lie, respectively, in the "zone of validity for measurement of intellectual intelligence" and in the "zone of validity for measures of social skills/personality".